sumanth-reddy13/BookTicket.com/README.md

 Movie-Ticket Booking Application

-This a Spring Boot application that allows users to book movie tickets and get movie related information such as show timings, theatre locations etc.
+This is a Spring Boot application that allows users to book movie tickets and get movie related information such as show timings, theatre locations etc.

 Description